DevinSmoot/HPC-Guides/raspi_guide.md

 ### Troubleshooting Section:

+##### NETWORK UNREACHABLE:
+When experiencing network connectivity problems with compute nodes:

+* Flush the iptables in Memory

+``sudo iptables --flush``

+* Delete the rules file

+``sudo rm -rf /etc/iptables.rules``

+* Rebuild the rules and file
+Repeat the IP tables section of the guide, starting with the commands:

+``sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE``

+``sudo iptables -t nat -A POSTROUTING -o wlan0 -j MASQUERADE``

+Save the iptables.rules file:
+``sudo bash -c
+"iptables-save > /etc/iptables.rules"``

+* Check for the iptable rules in the /etc/network/interfaces file:
+Make sure that the line:
+``pre-up iptables-restore < /etc/iptables.rules``
+is present and not commented out.

 ##### MPI ISSUES:

 If mpiexec command fails to execute, stalls, or displays an error message about an unreadable path file: